ItsDeidara/batman-origins-blackgate-save-file--psvita/readme.md

-# Batman: Arkham Origins Blackgate - SVE Game
+# Batman: Arkham Origins Blackgate - Vita save game (US Copy)

 This repository contains a save game file for *Batman: Arkham Origins Blackgate* on the PlayStation Vita.
 The save includes the **"Beware the Batman" Batsuit** already unlocked.